10up/ElasticPress/tests/e2e/README.md

 CI sets `CI=true`, which enables two retries.
 Locally there are no retries, so a flaky test fails immediately.

+### Fork pull requests

+GitHub does not pass repository secrets to `pull_request` workflows from forks.
+The EP.io backend and the `@paidPlugins` group need those secrets (`EPIO_HOST`, `EPIO_CREDENTIALS`, `EPIO_INDEX_PREFIX`, `ACF_PRO_LICENSE_KEY`), so those 12 jobs are skipped on fork PRs.
+Same-repository PRs and pushes to `develop` / `trunk` still run the full matrix.

+To get EP.io and ACF coverage before merge, a maintainer reviews the diff (especially `package.json` scripts, `bin/setup-e2e-env.sh`, and `tests/e2e`) and then either:

+* Adds the `safe-to-test` label, which starts `.github/workflows/playwright-privileged.yml` against that commit
+* Runs **E2e Tests (privileged)** from the Actions tab and passes the pull request number

+The label is removed on every new push, so a later commit cannot reuse an earlier approval.
+Create the `safe-to-test` label in the repository if it does not already exist.

+Do not make the EP.io or `@paidPlugins` job names required status checks if fork PRs should remain mergeable: skipped required checks count as success.
+Treat the privileged run as a review step, not a branch-protection gate.

 ## Troubleshooting

 ### Running tests with ElasticPress.io